HEP-FCC/FCChhPhysicsPerformance/README.md

 The typical technical workflow of a FCC-hh study is illustrated above.
 We rely on the software tools provided by the [key4hep project](https://github.com/key4hep) - a common, turnkey software stack for future colliders.

-Commonly generators like [MadGraph](https://launchpad.net/mg5amcnlo) and [POWHEG](https://powhegbox.mib.infn.it/) are used for the generation of proton-proton collision events at energies ~ 100 TeV. **Info about the PDF sets**.
-Those events are then stored in the [LHE format](https://arxiv.org/abs/hep-ph/0609017).
+Commonly generators like [MadGraph](https://launchpad.net/mg5amcnlo) and [POWHEG](https://powhegbox.mib.infn.it/) are used for the generation of proton-proton collision events at energies ~ 100 TeV. **Info about the PDF sets TBA**.
+Those events are stored in the [LHE format](https://arxiv.org/abs/hep-ph/0609017).

-Hadronization, particle decays and a fast detector simulation with `DELPHES` are then applied in one step, resulting in reconstructed events stored in the EDM4hep data model.
+Hadronization, particle decays and a fast detector simulation with `DELPHES` are applied in one step, resulting in reconstructed events stored in the `EDM4hep` data model.
 The available `DELPHES` scenarios for FCC-hh and where to find them are described in more detail [below](#delphes-scenarios-for-FCC-hh-and-official-production-campaigns).

 To process the `EDM4hep` events we use the common `FCCAnalyses` framework, providing multi-threaded vectorial analysis tools using `ROOT`'s [RDataframe class](https://root.cern/doc/master/classROOT_1_1RDataFrame.html).

-The output of `FCCAnalyses` framework can either be another (flat) `ROOT` ntuple, or simple histograms, which can than be further used in the standard ways, e.g. with multi-variate analysis (MVA) libraries, and the final statistical interpretation with the `combine` statistics tool, from the `CMS` collaboration.
+The output of `FCCAnalyses` framework can either be another (flat) `ROOT` ntuple, or simple histograms, which can be processed further in the standard ways, e.g. with multi-variate analysis (MVA) libraries, and in the final statistical interpretation with the `combine` statistics tool from the `CMS` collaboration.

-More information, as well as hands-on examples, for every one of these steps are given in the [Quick Start Example](#quick-start-example) section below.
+More information, as well as hands-on examples for every one of these steps are given in the [Quick Start Example](#quick-start-example) section below.

-### Delphes scenarios for FCC-hh and official production campaigns
+#### Delphes scenarios for FCC-hh and official production campaigns

 #### Quick start example